 BEC’s Cost of Service Analysis (COSA) is complete.
-Rate design analysis is underway.
+Rate design analysis is complete.

 Why are we evaluating possible changes in how to bill members?